Glass-Like Random Catalogues for Two-Point Estimates on the Light Cone: Introduction

 The random catalogue serves to approximate the pair counts in a homogeneous distribution, which are then used together with the pair counts in the data distribution and the pair counts across data- and random catalogues to derive an estimator for the 2PCF.
 A common choice for the random catalogue for large-scale galaxy surveys is to Poisson-sample from a distribution that is uniform in angular space and follows the redshift distribution of the data.
 A survey mask is taken into account by setting the number of objects in the random catalogue to zero outside of the mask.

-We note that commonly the uncertainty in the 2PCF for observations is dominated by cosmic variance.
-Here we focus instead on the uncertainty in the estimator, neglecting cosmic variance.
-Keeping the variance of the estimator as small as possible is desired, so that the only dominant contribution to the variance is the cosmic variance.
-Future surveys that cover a larger volume of the observable universe will have reduced cosmic variance and hence might eventually warrant a need for a more precise estimator of the 2PCF.
+We note that commonly the uncertainty in the 2PCF for galaxy clustering observations is dominated by sample variance, originating from the fact that the 2PCF in one region of the sky can differ from the 2PCF in another region of the sky, and from shot noise due to the data points being Poisson-sampled from the underlying density distribution.
+Here we focus instead on the uncertainty in the estimator arising from the statistical fluctuations in the number of data-random and random-random pairs, neglecting the sample variance.
+Keeping the variance of the estimator as small as possible is desired, so that the only remaining dominant contribution to the variance is the sample variance.

 The variance of the LS estimator is dominated by the density fluctuations of the random catalogue \citep{Keihanen:2019vst}.
 The amplitude of these fluctuations is given by the power spectrum, which, in case of a Poisson-sampled catalogue, is $P(k)=1/\bar{n}$, where $k = 2\pi/\lambda$ is the absolute value of the wave vector of the Fourier-space fluctuations with wavelength $\lambda$.
 The variance within a sphere of radius $R$ is related to the power spectrum \citep{Gabrielli:2001xw}: